mcreutz/playground/dev_ops/linux/linux_administration.md

 - passwd <username> # change password of local user accounts
-- usermod -aG sudo <username>  # add user to sudo group w : Shows which users are logged in. sudo adduser <username> : Creates a new user. sudo deluser <username> : Deletes a user. sudo passwd <username> : Sets or changes the password for a user.
+- usermod -aG sudo <username>  # add user to sudo group w : Shows which users are logged in. who -aH : Shows who is logged in. sudo adduser <username> : Creates a new user. sudo deluser <username> : Deletes a user. sudo passwd <username> : Sets or changes the password for a user.